spacetelescope/jwst/docs/jwst/outlier_detection/arguments.rst

   be masked: the first for detecting the primary cosmic ray, and the second (typically lower threshold) for masking lower-level bad pixels adjacent to those found in the first pass.
-Valid values are a pair of floating-point values in a single string.
+Valid values are a pair of floating-point values in a single string (for example "5.0 4.0").

 ``--scale``
   The scaling factor applied to derivative used to identify bad pixels.